PuChenTW/go-micro-jetstream/README.md

 ## Principles of Operation

 ### Pull-Based Consumption
-Instead of NATS pushing messages to your service blindly, this driver uses **Pull Consumers**.
+Instead of NATS pushing messages to your service blindly, this broker uses **Pull Consumers**.
 - **Batching**: Workers fetch messages in batches (configurable), reducing network chatter.
 - **Backpressure**: The service only pulls what it can process, preventing overload during traffic spikes.
 - **Control**: You can fine-tune `FetchWait` and `BatchSize` to balance latency and throughput.